 Preferences are calibrated so that our agents dislike volatility of their continuation utilities.
 Since continuation utilities are a reflection of the entire future streams of consumption, we say that agents dislike long-run consumption variance.
 When news shocks hit the economy, agents have an incentive to trade in order to reduce the uncertainty of their future utility.
-Specifically, a country affected by a positive news shock will receive a lower share of resources, lower volatility of continuation utility going forward, but will also have higher short-run consumption volatility.
+Specifically, a country affected by a positive news shock will receive a smaller share of resources and have lower volatility of continuation utility going forward, but it will also have higher short-run consumption volatility.

 When news pertains to future expected growth rates, the international reallocation of resources results in an international exchange of both short-run and long-run consumption volatility across countries.
 That is, variances are characterized by negative comovements.
 We call this force the reallocation effect.
-News to output volatility, in contrast, produces a positive comovement in consumption volatilities across all countries: changes in output volatility spread in the cross-section of countries, with the reallocation channel only partially mitigating the effects of local shocks on local consumption volatility.
+News to output volatility, in contrast, produces a positive comovement in consumption volatilities across all countries: changes in output volatility spread in the cross section of countries, with the reallocation channel only partially mitigating the effects of local shocks on local consumption volatility.

-The recursive risk sharing arrangement that we described above is the key driver of our main results.
-Since agents dislike time-variation in the volatility of their consumption, they actively trade with each other in order to dampen the associated change in the volatility of consumption following an output volatility shock.
+The recursive risk-sharing arrangement that we described above is the key driver of our main results.
+Since agents dislike time variation in the volatility of their consumption, they actively trade with each other in order to dampen the associated change in the volatility of consumption following an output volatility shock.
 This reallocation results in a marked degree of volatility pass-through, which brings our model closer to the data.

-We show that this channel is more pronounced when the endogenous distribution of international wealth is more spread out, i.e., when countries have different shares of world consumption.
-Consistent with the data, our model predicts that shocks to output volatility should come with a larger pass-through when they affect small countries.
-In a model with CRRA preferences, however, this result is missing as volatility shocks are not directly priced and the associated risk-sharing motive is absent.
+Because of the concavity of the utility function with respect to country size, the reallocation channel is more pronounced for small countries than for large countries.
+As a result, our model predicts that shocks to output volatility should come with a larger pass-through when they affect small countries, consistent with the data.
+In a model with CRRA preferences, however, this result is missing, as volatility shocks are not directly priced and the associated risk-sharing motive is absent.

-Furthermore, the model can account for the small extent of positive comovement between the volatility of consumption differentials and the volatility of exchange rate's fluctuations thanks to two opposite forces.
-Volatility shocks tend to create positive correlation between the two volatilities, as they increase the uncertainty of all the variables in the economy.
-Long-run shocks, instead, generate a large negative comovement.
+Furthermore, the model can account for the small extent of positive comovement between the volatility of consumption differentials and the volatility of exchange rate fluctuations thanks to two opposite forces.
+Volatility shocks tend to create a positive correlation between the two volatilities, as they increase the uncertainty of all the variables in the economy.
+Long-run shocks, in contrast, generate a large negative comovement.

-To better understand the role of long-run shocks, we note that they are responsible for most of the fluctuations of the wealth distribution.
+To better understand the role of long-run shocks, we note that they are responsible for most of the fluctuations of the wealth distribution, that is, our reallocation channel.
 As the wealth distribution becomes more unequal, our countries depend more on each other in order to share risks.
-In equilibrium, they engage in more active trading and their stochastic discount factors become more correlated.
+In equilibrium, they engage in more active trading, and their stochastic discount factors become more correlated.
 By no arbitrage, the real exchange rate becomes less volatile.
 Simultaneously, the reallocation effect makes the cross-country difference of the consumption growth rates more volatile, as the pass-through of consumption volatility is not symmetric across countries with different wealth shares.

-In a model without shocks to output volatility (e.g. Colacito and Croce (2013)), the volatility of the exchange rate and that of the international differential of consumption growth rates would be strongly negative because of the dominance of the reallocation channel.
-Since output volatility shocks increase the conditional volatility of all macroeconomic aggregates, positive comovements of volatility arises endogenously, partially offsetting the reallocation channel.
-Under our benchmark calibration, our recursive risk-sharing scheme produces a positive but moderate correlation between consumption differentials and exchange rate volatility, as in the data.
+In a model without shocks to output volatility (e.g., Colacito and Croce (2013)), the volatility of the exchange rate and that of the international differential of consumption growth rates would be strongly negative because of the dominance of the reallocation channel.
+In contrast, exogenous output volatility shocks increase the conditional volatility of all macroeconomic aggregates and hence endogenously produce positive comovements.
+Under our benchmark calibration, these opposite forces end up producing a positive but moderate correlation between consumption differentials and exchange rate volatility, as in the data.